NethermindEth/nethermind/src/Nethermind/Nethermind.BeaconNode.Host/README.md

 * .NET Core 3.0 development tools
 * On Linux and OSX, you also need GMP installed (big number library)

 Enable trust of the ASP.NET Core development certificate (you can ignore in a browser, but the validator client will reject the connection).
-On Windows or Max, dotnet will take care of this; on Linux you will need to follow distribution specific instructions (see .NET Core guidance).
+On Windows or Max, dotnet will take care of this; on Linux you will need to follow distribution specific instructions (see section below on separate validator).

 ```
 dotnet dev-certs https --trust